Metamodernism, Russell Brand and Spiritual-But-not-Religious Soteriology

 …a constant repositioning between attitudes and mindsets that are evocative of the modern and of the postmodern but are ultimately suggestive of another sensibility that is neither of them; one that negotiates between a yearning for universal truths and relativism, between a desire for sense and a doubt about the sense of it all, between hope and melancholy, sincerity and irony, knowingness and naivety, construction and deconstruction.¹⁰

 A full encapsulation of metamodernism is beyond the scope of this presentation.
 (For more, I refer you to works in this ever-growing Working Bibliography of scholarly writings on the theory, compiled by Rutgers librarian Katie Elson Anderson.)
-Here I will home in on just a few of its relevant characteristics.
+Here I will home in on just a few relevant characteristics.
 This oscillation I have just mentioned between epistemic perspectives is the first one to keep in mind.

 Brand as Compere to His Holiness the Dalai Lama